 The main difference is that corn flour is made from the whole kernel of corn.
 On the other hand, cornstarch is made from only the ground endosperm.

 If you need to replace corn flour with cornstarch in a recipe, you may not know the difference when looking at the end result.

 Which Is Better Corn Flour Or Wheat Flour?

-Knowing which flour out of corn flour and wheat flour is a tricky one.
+Knowing which flour is out of corn flour and wheat flour is a tricky one.
 Comparing the two really depends on what you are aiming to use them for.

 For baking, we would recommend using wheat flour.
 It will work better with your recipes.
-Although, corn flour is the better option when cooking.
+However, corn flour is the better option when cooking.
 It contains higher amounts of fats when compared to wheat flour.
 If you are considering the health benefits of each flour, wheat flour is better than corn flour.
 Wheat flour has a larger protein content.
 It also has a higher fiber and vitamin content compared to corn flour.

 Wheat flour is the superior flour to use between the two flours for health reasons.

 If you’d like to use corn flour to coat your meat or veggies to fry them, your results should be pretty good!
 However, using just corn flour can leave your fried chicken or veggies a little dry.